Conformal invariance and composite operators: A strategy for improving the derivative expansion of the nonperturbative renormalization group: The derivative expansion with composite operators

 In practice, it is more convenient to work with the derivative of this equation with respect to $\phi$, obtaining a constraint for $U_0'(\phi)$.

 The flow of $Z_0(\phi)$ can be obtained, as usual, from the flow equation for $\Gamma^{(2,0)}(p)$, taking a derivative with respect to $p^2$ and then setting $p=0$.
 One then obtains:

 These flow equations for $U_0(\phi)$ and $Z_0(\phi)$ are the standard ones (those without the composite operator source, see for example \cite{Dupuis:2020fhh}).
-As mentioned before, these equations become the dilatation Ward identities at the fixed point in the presence of an infrared regulator.
+As mentioned before, these equations become the dilatation Ward identities at the fixed point in the presence of an infrared regulator that, consistently with the first triangular property described at the end of Sect. \ref{sec_WIDI}, do not involve the functions $U_1$, $Z_1$ and $Y$.

 The flow equations for the functions $U_1$, $Z_1$ and $Y$ are given in App.~\ref{App:WardsEquations}.
-We stress that, because of the triangular property discussed in Sect.~\ref{2triangprop}, the fixed-point equations for $U_1$, $Z_1$ do not depend on $Y$.
+Because of the second triangular property discussed in Sect.~\ref{2triangprop}, the fixed-point equations for $U_1$, $Z_1$ do not depend on $Y$.
 This implies that, if one is only interested in the invariance under dilatations, one obtains a closed subset of functions by considering $U_0(\phi)$, $Z_0(\phi)$, $U_1(\phi)$ and $Z_1(\phi)$.

 Let us now discuss the information that can be extracted from conformal invariance.
 In App.~\ref{gamma2confdil}, it is proven that conformal Ward identity applied to $\Gamma_k^{(2,0)}(p;\phi)$ does not have more information than dilatation Ward identity applied to this same vertex.\footnote{This result can be easily generalized to $O(N)-$invariant models.} Notice that this result is trivially satisfied at $\phi=0$ and $k=0$, but it is not so for $k\neq0$ and $\phi\neq 0$.
 The conformal Ward identity for the vertex $\Gamma_k^{(1,1)}(p;\phi)$ leads to a non-trivial constraint at order $\mathcal{O}(\partial^2)$ that reads: